skhg/retropie-custom/README.md

 1. Run `sudo raspi-config` and...
    1. Change GPU memory to 128MB
    1. Disable the splash screen on boot
+1. Edit `/boot/config.txt` and set `hdmi_force_hotplug=1` - enables HDMI even if the connected TV is not yet switched on
 1. Install Rclone
    1. `curl https://rclone.org/install.sh | sudo bash`
    1. `rclone config`